 Changes that need to be reported

-You must keep your Police Registration Certificate (PRC) and get it updated with any changes.
-You do not have to pay anything to update your PRC.
+You must keep your Police Registration Certificate (PRC) safe and get it updated with any changes by reporting them online following instructions on this page of the Thames Valley Police website.
+There is no charge to update your PRC.
 You will need to include your up-to-date PRC with any visa extension applications.

 - name or gender